Roberto Ferrari (cardiologist)

-Roberto Ferrari (born 10 June 1950) is an Italian cardiologist who currently holds the position of Emeritus Professor at the University of Ferrara, where besides he was the chair of the Cardiology in the School of Medicine until the 2019-2020 academic year.
+Roberto Ferrari (born 10 June 1950) is an Italian cardiologist who holds the position of Emeritus Professor at the University of Ferrara, where he was the chair of Cardiology in the School of Medicine until the 2019–2020 academic year.

 Ferrari has served as the Director of the Cardiovascular Centre of the University of Ferrara, the Director of Cardiology at the St. Anna University Hospital of Ferrara, and the Director of the Centre of Cardiovascular Research "S. Maugeri".
-Ferrari is past President of the European Society of Cardiology (ESC).
+Ferrari is past president of the European Society of Cardiology (ESC).

 Life

 Ferrari was born in La Spezia, Italy.
 He is the only son of a textile merchant.
 He was encouraged by his cousin, a biochemist, Anna Maria Sechi, to study medicine.

 Education

 Ferrari graduated with distinction from the Bologna School of Medicine in 1974.
-Upon graduation, Professor Ferrari went on to complete specialized post graduate studies at both the School of Cardiology through the University of Parma (1974-1976), and the School of Radiology through the University of Bologna (1977-1980).
-Driven by a keen interest in research, Professor Ferrari proceeded to complete his PhD degree in field of cardiac metabolism at the Cardiothoracic Institute of the National Heart Hospital through the University of London (1980-1982).
-He served as an Honorary Assistant Research Fellow at the National Heart Hospital in London from 1978-1989, and as a Senior Research Fellow at the Rayne Institute of St. Thomas’ Hospital in London (1989-1996).
+Upon graduation, Professor Ferrari went on to complete specialized postgraduate studies at both the School of Cardiology through the University of Parma (1974-1976), and the School of Radiology through the University of Bologna (1977-1980).
+Driven by a keen interest in research, Professor Ferrari proceeded to complete his PhD degree in the field of cardiac metabolism at the Cardiothoracic Institute of the National Heart Hospital through the University of London (1980-1982).
+He served as an Honorary Assistant Research Fellow at the National Heart Hospital in London from 1978 to 1989, and as a Senior Research Fellow at the Rayne Institute of St. Thomas' Hospital in London (1989-1996).